-As discussed earlier in this Base Prospectus, in July 2006, Israel waged war on Lebanon following the kidnapping by Hizbollah of two Israeli soldiers from inside Israeli territory.
-The war resulted in significant casualties and damage to Lebanon and only ceased following adoption by the Security Council of Resolution 1701.
+As discussed earlier in this Country Profile, in July 2006, Israel waged war on Lebanon following the kidnapping by Hizbollah of two Israeli soldiers from inside Israeli territory.
+The July 2006 War resulted in significant casualties and damage to Lebanon and only ceased following adoption by the Security Council of Resolution 1701.

 UNIFIL, deployed in southern Lebanon with a mandate to help the Lebanese Government restore security after the Israeli withdrawal requested in Resolution 425 by the Security Council, was reinforced in terms of forces and arms following adoption of Resolution 1701.
-The number of UNIFIL personnel is currently approximately 12,500.
+The number of UNIFIL military personnel is currently approximately 12,500.